Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Today’s Ride Choices

-What to Expect: Enjoy easy biking along the scenic Mosel River from Thionville to the Bar Le Bar Bac near Cattenom.
-Cycle from here to Rodemack, or join the shuttle if you wish to avoid the long hill into the village.
-After lunch, continue cycling through French farmlands, on a mix of quiet country roads and bike lanes and along the Mosel through very pretty wetlands and villages, crossing the international border into Germany and meeting the barge in Remich, Luxembourg.
-The support vehicle will be available to assist you, or you can ride the entire day.
+Enjoy an easy ride along the scenic Mosel River from Thionville to Bar Le Bar Bac near Cattenom.
+From there, cycle to Rodemack or take the shuttle if you prefer to avoid the long hill into the village.
+After lunch, continue biking through French farmlands on a mix of quiet country roads, bike lanes, and scenic paths along the Mosel, passing through picturesque wetlands and villages.
+Cross the international border into Germany to meet your barge.
+The support vehicle will be available if needed, or you can choose to ride the entire day.

 Cumulative Distance Range: 34 – 53 km (20 – 32 miles)